changhaz/Email-Service/README.md

   return to the PHP informing that the send has failed.
 Otherwise we return succeed.
 PHP use this response to render the page to user.
 * Simple automated tests are implemented for both APIs.
-* Cross-Browser compatibility is not well tested.
+* Cross-Browser compatibility is not well supported.
 All tests are done in Chrome.
 * TO-DO: create a Round Robin mechanism for service failover.
 We could store the service provider API into an array of function pointer.
 We